naingthet/mnist/README.md

 As a result of our one-hot encoding, each output is represented by a vector of 10 values, with a value of 1 in the position of the output's label.

-## CNN Models
+## Base CNN Model
-We will now train our CNN models, starting with a base model and establishing a paradigm with which we will train additional models and assess model performance.
+We will now train our first CNN models, establishing a paradigm with which we will train additional models and assess model performance.
+The base model will consist of 3 sets of convolutional and max pooling layers.
+The first convolutional layer will act as the input layer.
+Each convolutional layer will have double the filters of the previous convolutional layer.
+We will build our network this way to allow our CNN to initially detect local features and progressively begin to identify higher level features.

-### Base CNN Model
+Our convolutions serve to extract features and edges from our images.
+Following these layers, we will flatten the output and feed it into a fully connected layer.
+This layer will use the features to learn how to classify the images.
+Lastly, we will use a dense layer with 10 neurons, which will classify our images into each of the 10 categories, representing the digits.

 ```